nonomal/PeaZip/peazip-sources/res/share/batch/freedesktop_integration/readme_freedesktop_integration.txt

 App list, open with, and context menu can be customised using .desktop files provided in this folder:
 - peazip.desktop file provides standard system integration to main application; it is automatically installed with PeaZip installable packages
-- other alternative .desktop files provided here features direct access to specific fuctions (extraction, archiving, force open as archive...) even to DE non supporting .desktop file Actions
+- additional-desktop-files contains other alternative .desktop files for direct access to specific fuctions (extraction, archiving, force open as archive...) even to DE non supporting .desktop file Actions

 Desired .desktop file(s) needs to be copied to /usr/share/applications or /usr/local/share/applications (system-wide) ~/.local/share/applications/ (user-specific)